PERTINENCE: Input-based Opportunistic Neural Network Dynamic Execution: Related Work

 \section{Related Work}

 Enabling deep learning models on resource-constrained devices has garnered significant attention in recent years.
 Techniques like pruning, quantization, knowledge distillation ~\cite{model_compression,pruning} discussed earlier in section~\ref{sec:intro}, provide single model solutions for enabling efficient inference.
 However, using a fixed model across all the inputs is sub-optimal~\cite{single_subopt1}, as showcased in Table~\ref{tab:mot1}.
 Towards runtime solutions, some of the existing works~\cite{run-adapt1,bldnn,run-adaptmul} focus on runtime model selection.
-For example, BL-DNN~\cite{bldnn} employs a cascaded inference strategy where the little DNN performs the inference first, and a score margin-based checker determines if its output is accurate.
-If not, the big DNN is invoked.
-While this reduces compute for confident predictions by little DNN, it incurs a higher penalty in terms of increased computations and execution time for misclassified inputs due to sequential execution through the little DNN, success checker, and then the big DNN.
-Similarly, the work in~\cite{run-adaptmul} uses a neural multiplexer to decide, based on the input complexity, whether an input needs to be processed locally with a smaller model or offloaded to the cloud for processing with a larger model.
+For example, BL-DNN~\cite{bldnn} employs a cascaded inference strategy where a little DNN performs the inference first, and a score margin-based checker determines if its output is accurate.
+If not, a big DNN is invoked.
+While this reduces computation for confident predictions with a little DNN, it incurs a higher penalty in terms of increased computations and execution time for misclassified inputs due to sequential execution through the little DNN, success checker, and then the big DNN.
+Similarly, the work in~\cite{run-adaptmul} uses a neural multiplexer to decide, based on the input complexity, whether to process the input locally with a smaller model or offload it to the cloud for processing with a larger model.
 SECS~\cite{run-adapt2} proposes runtime pruning of the model based on the class skew detected in the input and resource constraints.
-The work in~\cite{run-adapt1} employs a premodel composed of sequential k-NN classifiers to dynamically select the most suitable pre-trained CNN for each input image.
-This selection is based on handcrafted image features such as the \textit{number of keypoints, brightness, contrast, edge length, hue, area-to-perimeter ratio, and aspect ratio}.
-The premodel is constructed iteratively: it begins with the CNN that performs best overall, and then successively adds models that most effectively classify the remaining misclassified images.
-This process continues until the accuracy gain drops below a predefined threshold.
-While effective, this approach is heavily dependent on feature engineering, making it difficult to generalize across domains without significant domain expertise and extensive feature selection efforts.
-In contrast, the framework proposed in this work is domain-agnostic and leverages the feature extraction capabilities of existing state-of-the-art pre-trained models.
-This eliminates the need for manual feature selection and makes the approach more easily extendable to other application domains.
-Moreover, before moving to an NN-based solution for the Input Dispatcher, we also investigated approaches for feature extraction similar to the above mentioned ones.
-We used algorithms like Histogram of Gradients (HoG), Local Binary Patterns (LBP), and BRISQUE, alongside metrics such as the Structural Index (SI) and Gradient Structural Index (GSI).
-We fed these features into lightweight classifiers like Support Vector Machines (SVM), random forest (RF), or gradient boosting to predict the correct DNN to use afterwards for the actual target task.
-The experimental results obtained with these approaches showed too low accuracy compared to NN-based ones.
-Indeed, by automatically extracting input features using CNN backbones, we were able to extensively explore the trade-off and find results that are comparable, and sometimes even dominate, SOTA DNNs.
-Finally, to the best of our knowledge, the proposed work is the first to explore dynamic input dispatching for large DNN models, such as ViTs.
+Finally, arecent approach~\cite{ISCAS25} proposes runtime quantization of DNNs based on image quality metrics and human-derived difficulty scores.
+Cai et al.~\cite{ofa} propose the Once-for-All (OFA) network, which trains a single supernet supporting diverse architectural settings (depth, width, kernel size, and resolution) by decoupling training and deployment-time specialization via a progressive shrinking algorithm.
+Given a target hardware platform and resource constraint, a specialized sub-network is extracted from the OFA supernet without additional training, enabling efficient deployment across diverse edge devices.
+However, OFA specialization is performed \textit{once at deployment time} for a fixed hardware-resource scenario, the extracted sub-network then operates as a static model during inference, applying uniform computation to all inputs regardless of their complexity.
+In contrast, PERTINENCE dynamically selects among fully independent pre-trained models at runtime based on each individual input, requiring no supernet training, no architectural coupling between candidate models, and no deployment-time specialization step.